-Learn how to make bath bombs and pamper yourself to fizzy soaks
+Learn how to make bath bombs and pamper yourself with fizzy soaks.

 Prepare a batch for a friend or treat yourself to a sweet-smelling, rainbow-coloured daily dunk.
 Store in an airtight jar – the fresher the fizzier!

-[Above] Make coconut scented bath bomb wedding favours with Delicious Living’s tutorial.
+Make coconut-scented bath bomb wedding favours with Delicious Living’s tutorial.

-[Above] We’ve got to try these mini macaroon-shaped bath bombs by Elle Sees.
+We’ve got to try these mini macaroon-shaped bath bombs by Elle Sees.
 They’ll show you how to make bath bombs with their simple tutorial.
 Aren’t they just the cutest!

-[Above] Learn how to make bath bombs in all sorts of fragrants and colours using your favourite brew with the Idle Wife.
+Learn how to make bath bombs in all sorts of fragrances and colours using your favourite brew with the Idle Wife.
 You know what every bath bomb filled bath needs?
 A candle!
 Check out our best candle making kits so you can make your own.

-[Above] It’s a good idea to store your freshly made bath bombs in an airtight container, but if they’re a present or likely to be used soon then store them in this pretty DIY wash bag by See Kate Sew.
-Why not make some reusable make up pads to give alongside your bath bombs?
-We’ve got a free tutorial just for you.
+It’s a good idea to store your freshly made bath bombs in an airtight container, but if they’re a present or likely to be used soon then store them in this pretty DIY wash bag by See Kate Sew.
+Why not make some reusable makeup pads to give alongside your bath bombs?
+We’ve got a free reusable cotton pads tutorial just for you.